inadarei/draft-prefer-transclude/draft.md

 Following is an example of a client asking server to transclude data represented at the copyright, edit-form and "other-form" links.
-Since "other-form" is not a standard, IANA link relation type, client is using a URI for identifying the link relation type.
+Since "other-form" is not a registered IANA link relation type, the client is using a URI for identifying the extension link relation type.

 ~~~
 Get /blog/1223 HTTP/1.1